profvjreddi/homepage/public/content/blog/effective-research-meetings.md

 Meetings are not for proving you've been working—that's assumed.

-I still remember giving detailed meeting updates as a student, and Saman Amarasinghe (my project mentor at VMware) advising me: *"I don't need detailed notes of what you did.
+I still remember giving detailed meeting updates as a student, and my project mentor advising me: *"I don't need detailed notes of what you did.
 Tell me what you learned this week and what your specific ask is."* That left a deep mark on me.

 Use meetings to solve problems, make decisions, and brainstorm next steps.